Alkisum/CloudRun/README.md

 + Track the running sessions using GPS data
 + Visualise where you are running on a real-time map
 + Browse through all your running sessions
-+ Upload your running sessions as a JSON file to your ownCloud server or Nextcloud server
-+ Download your JSON files from your ownCloud server or Nextcloud server
 + Delete your running sessions from the application
 + Visualise where you went running
 + Add sessions manually
++ Create routes and markers for your running sessions
++ Upload your running sessions and routes as JSON files to your ownCloud server or Nextcloud server
++ Download your JSON files from your ownCloud server or Nextcloud server

 ## Screenshots